JiLin-GitHub/jlgit/readme.txt

 afae GPL
-final git is a distributed verion control system git has a mutable index called stage git  tracks changes of files
+final git is a distributed verion control system git has a mutable index called stage git  tracks changes of files.